nasoboleva/Gamma-Lab-SetUp/README.md

 8. Connect to the server again.
 Use step 2.
 9. Run `jupyter notebook list`
 10. From the list choose item with your port in `localhost:8888`, paste the address into your browser, like that [http://localhost:8899/?token=cfb16c59053478f4673c2b53772cdad33228c64ade74b8d5](http://localhost:8899/?token=cfb16c59053478f4673c2b53772cdad33228c64ade74b8d5)

+11. Open the notebook there.
+The example of how it may look like can be found here []().